SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

+Eq.~\eqref{eq:1} shows that each frequency coefficient $\bm{X}(u,v)$ is computed from all spatial positions of the input image $\bm{x}$, indicating that the frequency-domain representation provides a global spectral view.
+This property is beneficial for low-SNR intraoperative images, where weak vessel contrast and local noise fluctuations may corrupt spatial-domain responses.
+By decomposing the image into spectral components, Fourier transform provides a complementary representation for capturing more stable vessel-related cues from noisy observations.
+The amplitude component $\bm{X}_{\rm Amp}$ reflects spectral intensity distributions related to contrast and texture, while the phase component $\bm{X}_{\rm Pha}$ preserves spatial structural information.
+Therefore, separately modeling amplitude and phase components enables the frequency encoder to enhance vessel-related spectral cues and alleviate the influence of unreliable local noise responses.

-Fig.~\ref{fig:encoder} shows architectures of the proposed encoder blocks.
-Inputs of the $i$-th spatial encoder block ${\rm Enc}_{\rm Spa}^i$ and frequency encoder block ${\rm Enc}_{\rm Freq}^i$ are $\bm{f}_{\rm Spa}^i$ and $\bm{f}_{\rm Freq}^i$, respectively.
-Following the previous methods~\cite{chen2021transunet},~\cite{kuang2024hybrid}, CNNs are utilized to extract local vessel features.
-The spatial encoder block is similar to the residual module in {\tt ResNet}~\cite{he2016deep}.
-Inspired by~\cite{wang2023spatial}, two parallel paths with convolution layers are adopted to process amplitude $\bm{F}_{\rm Amp}^i$ and phase $\bm{F}_{\rm Pha}^i$ components, respectively.
-The frequency encoder block can be easily implemented in deep learning frameworks (\textit{e.g.,} PyTorch~\cite{paszke2019pytorch}), as presented in Algorithm~\ref{algorithm:frequency_enc}.
-Outputs of the $i$-th encoder blocks can be formulated as follows:
+\textbf{Encoder Block.} Fig.~\ref{fig:encoder} illustrates the architectures of the proposed spatial and frequency encoder blocks.
+Given the inputs $\bm{f}_{\rm Spa}^i$ and $\bm{f}_{\rm Freq}^i$, the $i$-th spatial encoder block ${\rm Enc}_{\rm Spa}^i$ and frequency encoder block ${\rm Enc}_{\rm Freq}^i$ are used to extract local spatial features and frequency-domain vessel cues, respectively.
+Following previous medical image segmentation methods~\cite{chen2024transunet,kuang2024hybrid}, the spatial encoder adopts CNN to capture local vessel details, and its structure is similar to the residual module in ResNet~\cite{he2016deep}.